tobiaskraus/kraus-accounting-ts/README.md

 - Works on desktop and mobile (long term)
 - imports from banks, depots, finanzguru, ...
+- mobile:
-- Progressive Web App (PWA) or react Native for mobile use
+    - Progressive Web App (PWA) for the beginning (same code base: /apps/web)
+    - react Native maybe later (new app in /apps) if it's worth the extra maintenance

 ## 🏗️ Planned Tech Stack (tentative)